Palantir: Netherlands

-In 2025, Justice minister David van Weel confirmed that Dutch police had used Palantir since 2011.
-Director-general of police (and later prime minister) Dick Schoof participated in the purchase of the software.
-Since then, researchers have requested transparency on the matter many times but the government repeatedly refused to accede.
-Documents were released only after lawsuits, but with 99% of the content redacted.
+In 2025, Dutch Justice Minister David van Weel publicly confirmed that Dutch police departments had used Palantir software since 2011, a use that had remained largely undisclosed.
+Over the subsequent decade, researchers seeking government transparency were repeatedly denied, with documents finally released only after litigation but with 99% of content redacted.
 They show that many contracts with Palantir were signed.